trueos/pcbsd/src-qt5/docs/desktops.rst

 .. image:: images/lumina15.png

-In this example, only one monitor is attached to the system.
-If multiple monitors are attached, each will be displayed along with their current screen resolution.
+In this example, two monitors are attached to the system and each is displayed along with their current screen resolution.

 .. index:: LXDE
 .. _LXDE: